The-R4V3N/The-R4V3N/README.md

 📫 How to reach me **contact@oliver-joisten.se**

-[//]: <> (- 👀 I’m interested in exploring new technologies and developing software for autonomous and electrical vehicles)
+[//]: <> (- 👀 I’m interested in exploring new technologies and developing software for anything embedded)

 [//]: <> (This is how you make comments in Markdown)
 [//]: <> (- 💬 Ask me about **C/C++, Python, Git, Bash**)